Abnormal psychology: DSM-5

-The DSM-5 is the manual where most commonly discussed and researched information about this particular topic of abnormalities is included.
-There are various conditions that have been included in this manual and continue to be added to the DSM-5.
-The causes of many of these diseases are derived from variables such as genetic, biological, socio-cultural, systemic, and biopsychosocial factors.
-There are also various counseling theories that support and help explain the findings related to each illness.
-In North America this is the Diagnostic and Statistical Manual of the American Psychiatric Association.
+The DSM-5 is the manual that contains the most widely discussed and researched information on this topic.
+Various conditions have been included in this manual and continue to be added to the DSM-5.
+The causes of many of these diseases stem from genetic, biological, sociocultural, systemic, and biopsychosocial factors.
+Various counseling theories support and help explain the findings related to each illness.
+In North America, this is the Diagnostic and Statistical Manual of the American Psychiatric Association.
 The current version of the book is known as the DSM-5.
-It lists a set of disorders and provides detailed descriptions on what constitutes a mental disorder.
+It lists a set of disorders and provides detailed descriptions of what constitutes a mental disorder.

 The DSM-5 identifies three key elements that must be present to constitute a mental disorder.
 These elements include: